 The ard has been called in various names such as a scratch plow or ard plow.

 It is merely a light plow tool without a mouldboard.
 It’s a tool that is used for making furrow lines symmetrically.
 It will only remind you of a hoe.
-This tool is mostly used for cross ploughing were breaking the soil is badly needed.
+This tool is mostly used for cross plowing were breaking the soil is badly needed.
 It shouldn’t use in new lands.

 The ard is also possible to use for covering the seed in rows if the source is sown in a broadcast method.